hannesdatta/course-dprep/content/docs/course/project/grading_details.md

 The end-to-end workflow, kickstarted with one of the workflow templates available at [Tilburg Science Hub](https://tilburgsciencehub.com/examples/simple-reproducible-workflow/), is made *publicly available* on GitHub.
 The repository contains a readme.md (markdown), which clearly explains the project’s goal, and provides instructions to potential contributors/replicators on how to run the project (see details and examples on the readme below).
 The project has a concise and accurate name, enticing the potential user to explore the workflow.
 An appropriate short name for the repository’s location is chosen (e.g., `github.com/yourusername/investigating-airbnb`).
 Additional metadata on GitHub is provided (e.g., a short project description), so that the repository feels and looks professional and complete.

+It should be noted, however, that the readme is not a copy of your deployment (e.g., pdf report or Shiny App), but links to it.
+Therefore, only summarize the main results in the results section and keep it short, rather than going over all results in depth.
+Keep this latter part for the RMarkdown file instead.
+[More information on what a proper readme should look like can be found here](https://tilburgsciencehub.com/building-blocks/store-and-document-your-data/document-data/readme-best-practices/)

 {{< hint info>}}

 ***Tip: Structure your `README.md`***